Yandex Cloud

 Warning

-If you specified security group IDs when creating a cluster, you may also need to configure security groups to connect to the cluster.
+If you specified security group IDs when creating a cluster, you may also need to configure security groups to connect to it.

 Creating a cluster copyCreating a cluster copy

-You can create a PostgreSQL cluster using the settings of another one created earlier.
-To do so, you need to import the configuration of the source PostgreSQL cluster to Terraform.
-This way you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing a configuration is a good idea when the source PostgreSQL cluster has a lot of settings and you need to create a similar one.
+You can create a PostgreSQL cluster with the settings of another one created earlier.
+Do it by importing the original PostgreSQL cluster configuration to Terraform.
+This way, you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
+Importing a configuration is a good idea if the original PostgreSQL cluster has lots of settings and you want to create a similar one.

 Terraform